| "Power and the law are not

-Several writers on the income tax who are at present marketing their books continue to maintain that the tax is an excise tax.
-The constitution requires that such taxes be uniform.
+Several writers on the income tax who are at present marketing their books maintain that the income tax is an excise tax.
+The constitution requires that excise taxes pursuant to Article I § 8(1) be uniform.
 The federal income tax was not uniform when it was enacted in 1913 continuing up through the beginning of WWII.
-My book points this out, which shows the glaring error in these writers excise tax presumption.
+My book points this out, which shows the glaring error in these writers' excise tax presumption.
 They are clearly in error.

 U.S. Gov't Attorneys deny that IRS is agency of U.S. Gov't

 Federal Income Tax: Direct or Indirect?

 Federal Income Tax: Pursuant to Article 4 § 3(2)!

 All collectors of internal revenue were fired in 1952.
 All customs officers were fired in 1965.
 These officers of the United States were appointed to offices created by Congress pursuant to Congress' constitutional authority at Article I § 8(18).
 How were they fired and yet the Government continues to collect internal revenue taxes and customs taxes?
 The taxes collected

 are not now being laid & collected pursuant to Article 1 § 8(1).